UN Haiti peacekeepers face outcry over alleged rape

 MOTHER DEMANDS "JUSTICE AND REPARATION"

-Nabaa said that if the allegations against the Uruguayan marines is proven true, "the United Nations, which has a zero-tolerance policy towards such behaviour, will make sure the necessary steps are taken against the perpetrators."
+Nabaa said that if the allegations against the Uruguayan marines were proved true, "the United Nations, which has a zero-tolerance policy towards such behaviour, will make sure the necessary steps are taken against the perpetrators."

 Johnny Jean told a radio station in Les Cayes, southern Haiti, that four soldiers carried out the assault.
 "Two held me and two raped me.
 They hit me several times," he said.